Highlights from Helsinki

 Scoping out the beauty

+Helsinki is attractive, without question, and especially Helsinki in winter.
+But it doesn’t have the obvious jaw dropping beauty that other European cities offer.
+It’s not a city you wander through and feel compelled to take a hundred different photos at a hundred different wide angles – its beauty shines when you look a little closer.
 It’s in the Kamppi Chapel – also known as the Chapel of Silence – a small but sleek fixture of the busy Narinkka Square, a non-denominational space intended to provide a place of calm and quiet for all those who need it.
 It’s on the steps of the Helsinki Cathedral – not necessarily for the structure itself – but for the life that buzzes around its edges.
 For another unique place of worship, look to the Temppeliaukio Church, which was quarried out of natural bedrock.
 The beauty is along any stretch of the waterfront, especially when the sun chooses to shine.
 And finally it’s in the store fronts – while plain and polished on the outside – the glamorous style, quirky antiques, or the multitude of other beautiful displays inside are instantly magnetic (I’m not a shopper or window-shopper by any means, but I was in Helsinki).

 It’s at that bench.
 Loving Helsinki is about finding that little piece of the city that speaks most to you.

-One reason to feel an immediate kinship to the city and country is for the adoration of a hot steaming mug of joe.
+One reason to feel an immediate kinship to the city and country is for the adoration of a hot steaming mug of coffee.
 Or several throughout the day, to keep pace with the locals – I thought I liked coffee, but I obviously don’t like coffee like the Finnish like coffee, for they top the list of the highest consumers of coffee per capita, by a massive margin.

 One of our favourite things to do as tourists is to pretend we’re locals by settling into a cafe to work diligently whilst consuming large amounts of coffee.
 We fit right in, and found our favourite spot on the waterfront.